 If you’re a dog owner, I’m sure you cuddle with your canine friend every time you get the opportunity.
 That’s because dogs and other pets often end up being part of our families as time passes, and we show them affection just the way we do with humans.
 However, when your canine friend’s breath totally stinks, you may be tempted to put that relationship on hold regardless of how much you love him.

 But don’t resort to such extreme measures just yet.
-There are several, simple things you can do at home to eradicate this condition for good.
+Just like how there are home remedies for us humans when we experience issues in our life, there are several, simple things you can do at home to eradicate this condition for good for your dog.
 Let’s look at some of them in detail:

 Brush Your Dog’s Teeth Regularly